khoitnm/practice-spring-boot-batch/README.md

 It can run concurrent jobs which reading data from different files.
 Each job will have a processing step which runs with multi threads.

+5. `fan-in-step`:
+Similar to `chunk-model-with-concurrent-job`, this module will read rows in file concurrently in multi-thread (fan-out step).
+After all threads are finished, we will do something with a all processed rows (this step is called fan-in-step).
+This demo will show how to pass the result of concurrent threads from fan-out-step to the fan-in-step.

 ## Build
 Build project with Gradlew:
 ```